bcgov/ckanext-bcgov/edc-ext/readme.txt

 	1) Log in as a sysadmin (doesn’t matter which, just need sysadmin privileges)
 	2) Go to that user’s dashboard (click the logged-in username in the main navigation)
 	3) Scroll down and find “API Key”.
 Copy that key and use it as ckan.api_key  in .ini file
 b) copy the token.dat file in apps.bcgov/svn/edc/config/delivery/trunk/ckan to /etc/ckan/dlv/token.dat (required for ga-report extension)c) install the db tables for ga-report extension.
 From the src/ckanext-ga-report directory run:    $ paster initdb --config=/path/to/ckan/config/filed) add the password for the google analytics account to dlv.ini: googleanalytics.password =
+e) copy the edc_sectors.json file in apps.bcgov/svn/edc/config/delivery/trunk/ckan to /etc/ckan/dlv/edc_sectors.jsone) add the url to sectors json file to dlv.ini after ckan.api_key : sectors_file_url = file:///etc/ckan/dlv/edc_sectors.json